influxdata/docs-v2/content/influxdb/cloud-serverless/reference/regions.md

     parent: Reference
 ---

-InfluxDB Cloud backed by InfluxDB IOx is available on on the following cloud providers and regions.
+InfluxDB Cloud Serverless is available on on the following cloud providers and regions.
-Each region has a unique InfluxDB Cloud URL and API endpoint.
+Each region has a unique URL and API endpoint.
-Use the URLs below to interact with your InfluxDB Cloud instances with the [InfluxDB API](/influxdb/cloud-serverless/reference/api/), [InfluxDB client libraries](/influxdb/cloud/api-guide/client-libraries/), [`influx` CLI](/influxdb/cloud-serverless/reference/cli/influx/), or [Telegraf](/influxdb/cloud-serverless/write-data/use-telegraf/).
+Use the URLs below to interact with your InfluxDB Cloud Serverless instances with the [InfluxDB API](/influxdb/cloud-serverless/reference/api/), [InfluxDB client libraries](/influxdb/cloud/api-guide/client-libraries/), [`influx` CLI](/influxdb/cloud-serverless/reference/cli/influx/), or [Telegraf](/influxdb/cloud-serverless/write-data/use-telegraf/).